Is your legacy that you lived and enjoyed nature, or lived and cared for nature?

 With the first round of care complete, the little platypus is tucked into bed.

 While the platypus sleeps, the community posts name suggestions on @hobartrivuletplatypus Facebook.
 Larila, palawa kani for platypus is chosen, and the use is approved by the Tasmanian Aboriginal Centre.
-A beautiful name for a beautiful creature!
+A beautiful, all encompassing name for a beautiful creature!

 Surgery takes much longer than expected.
 Three hours later, Larila wakes up, groggy and exhausted.